bahlo/arne.me/posts/automate-1-spotify-podcast-mirror/index.md

 title: "Automate #1: Spotify Podcast Mirror"
 date: 2019-01-05T11:18:00+01:00
 tags:
-  - automate
+  - automate-series
   - posts
 layout: post
 description: How I created an Automator application, which records the latest episode of a Spotify podcast, fills out metadata and generates a file for metadata for a podcast client to subscribe to.
 ---

 This is the first post of my series _Automate_.
-[All posts in this series](/tags/automate).
+[All posts in this series](/tags/automate-series).

 In this post I describe how I created an Automator application, which will record the latest episode of a Spotify podcast, fill out metadata like title and